 The Group has adopted the amendments to IAS 1 and IAS 8 for the first time in the current year.
 The amendments make the definition of material in IAS 1 easier to understand and are not intended to alter the underlying concept of materiality in IFRS Standards.
 The concept of 'obscuring' material information with immaterial information has been included as part of the new definition.

-The threshold for materiality influencing users has been changed from 'could influence' to 'could reasonably be expected to influence'.
-The definition of material in IAS 8 has been replaced by a reference to the definition of material in IAS 1.
-In addition, the IASB amended other Standards and the Conceptual Framework that contain a definition of 'material' or refer to the term 'material' to ensure consistency.
+The threshold commended up and the use to the total to the form 'could influence' to 'could reasonably be expected to influence'.
+The definition of material in LAS 8 has been replaced by a reference to the definition of material in LAS 1.
+In addition, the LASB amended other Standards and the Conceptual Framework that contain a definition of 'material' or refer to the term 'material' to ensure consistency Impact of the initial application of Covid-19-Related Rent Concessions Amendment June 30, 2020 to IFRS 16